Debian 10 GNOME review

 I do not like Rhythmbox.
 There are better Linux music players.
 But since it was pre-installed.
 I gave it a try.
 I did not like that the option watch library for new files is not enabled by default.
 It took me some time to go through all the settings and figure out why it did not see the music files in my Music folder.

-I also wanted to add some startup scripts, including the one that supposed to fix Synaptic issues in Wayland.
+I also wanted to add some startup scripts, including the one that was supposed to fix Synaptic issues in Wayland.
 But the Start Up menu accepts only listed applications.
-To add a script, you need to place in
+To add a script, you need to place it in

 Debian doesn’t play some media files.
 It complains about the absence of codes and offers you to install them.
 But then you see that all suggested codes are installed and some of your media files still do not play.

-I know how to fix this and I will cover it my post on things to do after installing Debian.
+I know how to fix this and I will cover it in my post on things to do after installing Debian.
 I wish Debian had an easier way to get the necessary codecs.

 2.5 KDE applications